-- Identification of target market including size of the market, competitors, and distribution channels for proposed technology along with known or perceived barriers to market penetration, including mitigation plan; - Identification of any transitions required to subsequent markets as the technology matures and gains market penetration as well as any challenges associated with these transitions and competing market forces; - Comprehensiveness of market transformation plan including but not limited to product development and/or service plan, commercialization timeline, financing, product marketing, legal/regulatory considerations including intellectual property, infrastructure requirements, Data Management Plan, U.S. manufacturing plan etc., and product distribution.
+- Extent to which the application specifically and convincingly assesses the current market and future markets when the product is produced at significant scale for the proposed bioproduct(s) with the most up-to-date and appropriate market information; - Appropriateness of the market for the proposed bioproduct(s) and corresponding pathway; - Adequacy of assessment of unique market risks associated with the proposed bioproduct and pathway; - Identification of target market, competitors, and distribution channels for proposed technology along with known or perceived barriers to market penetration, including mitigation plan; and - Comprehensiveness of commercialization plan including but not limited to product development and/or service plan, commercialization timeline, financing, product marketing, legal/regulatory considerations including intellectual property, infrastructure requirements, data dissemination, U.S. manufacturing plan etc., and product distribution.

-Criterion 3: Team and Resources (20%)
+Criterion 3: Team and Resources